 3 years since their last single, STYLE FIVE make their comeback with “Rising Free”, song featured in the movie Free! -Timeless Medley- Original Soundtrack Bond and Promise.

 Title: Free!-Timeless Medley-Original Soundtrack Bond and Promise Release date: 19/07/17 Label: Lantis Genre: J-pop

 Track by track analysis:

-Although Rising free is by far better than the unit’s last release Future Fish, we cannot forget that aside from the instrumental piece being good, though slightly different from what had been released so far, the fact that we don’t have a clear and distinct moment to have each member shine with his vocal performance, at least other than the intro, is rather disappointing, especially if we take into account that we have powerhouse vocalist Miyano Mamoru as well as Nobunaga Shimazaki, Tatsuhisa Suzuki, Daisuke Hirakawa and Tsubasa Yonaga, each one having their unique talent which could be brought out.
+That comes as rather disappointing, especially if we take into account that we have powerhouse vocalist Miyano Mamoru as well as Nobunaga Shimazaki, Tatsuhisa Suzuki, Daisuke Hirakawa, and Tsubasa Yonaga, each one having their unique talent which could be brought out.

 With Rising free we can say that though not completely satisfied with the unit’s performance, because we know they can do better, we can say that the unit has at least redeemed itself after the fiasco Future fish was, a track that sounded more like a rodeo than a anything else.

-In the future, we hope that STYLE FIVE present us with good quality music, so we’ll look forward to see how they’ll surprise us.
+In the future, we hope that STYLE FIVE present us with good quality music, so we’ll look forward to seeing how they’ll surprise us.